-Contact: Stephanie Zodun 789-5929 or Dean of Instruction 757-789-1748
+Contact: Stephanie Zodun 757.789.5929 or Chief Academic Officer 757.789.1748

 Purpose: This program is designed to prepare its graduates to work in educational and childcare settings providing care and education for children from birth to age twelve.
 The program includes a 15-week supervised internship in an educational facility.